mr-adonis-jimenez/Help-Desk-Intake/README.md

 - Browser localStorage
 - GitHub Pages compatible

+- CI Security Checklist

+This project follows security best practices for GitHub Actions and CI/CD pipelines.
+The checklist below documents the controls in place.

+GitHub Actions Security

+ Explicit permissions blocks defined for all workflows

+ GITHUB_TOKEN scoped using least privilege (read-only where applicable)

+ Write permissions granted only to workflows that require them (e.g., Pages deploy)

+ No use of default implicit read-write permissions

+Dependency & Supply Chain Security

+ Dependabot enabled for automated dependency monitoring

+ Dependency updates reviewed via pull requests

+ No untrusted third-party GitHub Actions used

+Code Quality & Integrity

+ CI linting enforced for HTML, CSS, and JavaScript

+ Cross-platform CI test matrix validation

+ Pre-commit hooks configured to prevent low-quality commits

+Performance & Accessibility

+ Automated Lighthouse audits executed in CI

+ Automated accessibility audits using axe-core

+ Semantic HTML and WCAG-aligned accessibility practices enforced

+Security Policy & Governance

+ Responsible disclosure policy documented in SECURITY.md

+ Contribution standards documented in CONTRIBUTING.md

+ Open-source licensing clearly defined (MIT License)

+Security Philosophy

+This project intentionally applies production-grade CI/CD security hygiene while remaining lightweight and framework-free.
+All automation is scoped to the minimum permissions required to complete each task, reducing risk and adhering to the principle of least privilege.

 ## Purpose
 Demonstrates IT support workflows, data handling, and frontend fundamentals using a zero-cost, Chromebook-friendly setup.